Grip, Hold, and Stance

 Sykes and Fairbairn combined a crouch with bent arm shooting at contact range (roughly, inside of two arms’ length), for retention.
 This was later adopted by the FBI and given their three letter name: the “FBI Crouch.”
-Legendary Oklahoma lawman and FBI Special Agent Delf “Jelly” Bryce survived at least 19 gunbattles; photos of him show him using the FBI crouch.
+Legendary Oklahoma lawman and FBI Special Agent Delf “Jelly” Bryce survived at least 19 gun battles; photos show him using the FBI crouch.

-When I was learning the craft, the FBI Crouch was poo-pooed by my instructors as an inaccurate and outdated throwback to less enlightened times.
+My initial USAF handgun training still retained some elements of the FBI Crouch.
+When I attended more advanced, Weaver based, civilian schools, my instructors poo-pooed bent elbow fire and bent knees as an inaccurate and outdated throwback to less enlightened times.
 But that’s because almost all of our training in the 1980s emphasized marksmanship, the ability to hit with small groups at distance, as the be-all and end-all of firearms skill.

-What most of us didn’t realize at the time, although it was even true back then, is that 54% of all officers killed are within two-arms’ reach of their assailants (see the Distance versus Death graph on pages 41 – 44 of Chiodo’s Winning a High-speed, Close-distance Gunfight).
-Heloderm Instructor Ken S fired from a bent elbow hold in something not unlike an FBI Crouch–with a knife through his support hand–when he shot an assailant in Ft Worth, Texas.
+What most of us didn’t realize at the time, although it was even true back then, is that 54% of all police officers killed are within two-arms’ reach of their assailants (see the Distance versus Death graph on pages 41 – 44 of Chiodo’s Winning a High-speed, Close-distance Gunfight).
+Heloderm Instructor Ken S fired from a bent elbow hold in something not unlike an FBI Crouch–with a knife through his support hand–when he shot a man who was trying to kill him in Ft Worth, Texas.

 Fairbairn and Sykes combined a crouch with a locked arm held downward at about a 45 degree angle while searching (their equivalent of Weaver “Guard” and CAR Combat High).